 - Pregnancy journal – You probably didn’t think of this one.
 Picking up a simple journal to record your thoughts during pregnancy can be a great way to start a relationship with your baby and provides an outlet for any feelings that you might have while you wait for her to arrive.
 You can put baby name ideas in it, brainstorm nursery colors, and keep track of symptoms to share with your doctor during visits.

 Once you enter the second trimester you can start to share the news and pick up the big items that you know you’ll need.
-Here is a brief list of common essentials:

 - Crib – Be sure that the crib is of high quality and meets the newest safety standards.
 I’ve discussed how to choose a safe crib in my article on keeping your baby from getting their legs stuck in the crib.
 Check it out here.